maykinmedia/open-personen/docs/backends/demo.rst

 Installation
 ------------

-Any backend change requires a change in the environment that are present when the application is launched.
+Any backend change requires a change in the :ref:`environment <installation_environment_config>` that are present when the application is launched.
 Add this setting to use the Demo backend:

 .. code:: bash